 Looking at service management in a broader perspective, we should look at the services themselves.
 If your company hires someone with a disability, could your service organization cope and offer a suitable workplace?

 One way to go about it is having accessible workplaces as the norm, not the exception.
 Here at TOPdesk, every desk is adjustable in height, which means people in a wheelchair can use flexible workspaces like any other.
 A recent hire with a disability got in expecting to have to ask for adjustments, as that’s her reality, but her workplace didn’t require any.
 This is a good start, but we’ve got plenty to learn still.
 If a blind developer would start tomorrow, we’d have to get a crash course in what that means in practice.

 But we shouldn’t avoid hiring people with obstacles.
-In fact, aside from the moral arguments, there’s the very practical; some talent can be hard to come by, so expanding the talent pool you can hire from makes a lot of sense.
+In fact, aside from the moral arguments, there’s the very practical; every person is unique and some talent can be hard to come by, so limiting the size of the talent pool you can hire from doesn't make good business sense either.